jost-h-schulte/similimum.info/content/en/treatment.md

-+++
+---
-title = "Treatment - Homeopathy in Dénia, Orba and Pedreguer" url = "/treatment/" description = "Details and typical progression of a homeopathic therapy at Homeopathy in Dénia, Orba and Pedreguer"
+title: "Treatment - Homeopathy in Dénia, Orba and Pedreguer"
+description: "Details and typical progression of a homeopathic therapy at Homeopathy in Dénia, Orba and Pedreguer"
-+++
+translationKey: "treatment"
+---

 ![Bee On Flower](/images/bee_flower.jpg)